BonoBono747/Comp6841-Project/Krypton/Level-5.md

 I wasn’t too sure how to go about this since the method we used in level 4 relied on using the key length on the dcode.fr website.

 One idea that I had was brute forcing different key lengths.
-So, trying key lengths 1, 2, 3,... on the decryption website and seeing if those yielded results.
+Which meant trying key lengths 1, 2, 3,... on the decryption website and seeing if those yielded results.
 However, this could take a long time as well.

 ## Methodology